0xjcf/ignite-element/README.md

 npm run build
 ```

-### Running Examples Locally
+## Running Examples Locally

-Install dependencies for examples before running the scripts.

 ### Example Scripts

-To explore usage examples, you can serve the example files directly:
+You can explore usage examples by running the provided scripts from the root of the repository:

 - **XState Example**: `npm run examples:xstate`
 - **Redux Example**: `npm run examples:redux`
 - **MobX Example**: `npm run examples:mobx`

-Before running examples, ensure you have built the project using:
+Before running any examples, ensure the project is built by executing:

 ```bash
 npm run build